 It’s a great place to live and an excellent place for a nursing career!
 Washington DC is home to many leading health care institutions, including the Veteran’s Administration and the National Institutes of Health.
-In addition, few places have access to healthcare research and health care policy development like Washington DC.
-If you are interested in becoming a nurse in Washington DC, we have compiled a list of the best nursing programs in this beautiful capital!
+In addition, few places have access to healthcare research and healthcare policy development like Washington DC.
+So, if you want to become a nurse in Washington DC, we have a list of the best nursing programs in this beautiful capital!

 How We Ranked the Best Nursing Programs in Washington DC

 The Nursing School Hub editors ranked the Washington DC nursing programs using data from IPEDS and Niche, including cost, potential salary, and student reviews.
-The geographical area of Washington DC is small, and the number of schools available within the district is limited.
-However, Washington DC is in the middle of an urban area that spans into Virginia and Maryland.
+The geographical area of Washington DC is small.
+So, the is a limited number of schools in the district.
+However, Washington DC is in the middle of an urban area that spans Virginia and Maryland.
 Many DC residents work in Virginia and Maryland and residents of those states that work in DC.
 We feel a wider region around DC gives more opportunities to prospective nursing students only miles from the border.

 1. Georgetown University

 Georgetown University’s School of Nursing has one of the best nursing programs in Washington DC.
 The National League for Nursing has recognized Georgetown University as a Center of Excellence in Nursing Education.
 The nursing school’s state-of-the-art simulation center trains nurses with their work skills and prepares them for nursing certification exams.
 In addition, Georgetown University is the oldest Catholic institution in the United States for higher learning.
 Because it is a private institution, the tuition is expensive.
 However, it may be worth it considering the level of education.
 Georgetown nursing students first-time pass rates are exceptional, and their graduation rate is over 90 percent.